Elisabeth Cooke (She/Her)

 Student Laidlaw Scholar, Durham University

 Hello!
-I'm Imogen, a first-year Law LLB student at Durham University.
+I'm Imogen, a second-year Law LLB student at Durham University.
 My research for this summer centres around the European Convention of Human Rights and the European Court of Human Rights.
-The project evaluates the Court's current approach to the balancing act required between the right to free and fair elections, and the right to freedom of information, to discover if the Court's methodology is appropriate in the digital age.
-Outside of Laidlaw, I am part of the Durham University Bar Society and I am the Internal Competitions Officer for Durham Mooting Society.
-I am an aspiring Barrister, with particular interests in EU law and domestic civil law.
+The project evaluates the Court's current approach to the balancing act required between the right to free and fair elections and the right to freedom of information, to discover if the Court's methodology is appropriate in the digital age.
+Outside of Laidlaw, I am part of the Durham University Bar Society, and I am the Internal Competitions Officer for Durham Mooting Society.
+I am an aspiring Barrister with particular interests in EU law and domestic civil law.

 Kayla Kim